fbpx

 2. Better Study Habits

 Study habits are actions students regularly perform to accomplish the task of learning.
 They are effective or ineffective depending upon whether they serve the students well.
-Examples of study habits are reading, taking notes, working in groups, or studying for a test.
+Examples of study habits include reading, taking notes, working in groups, or studying for a test.

 It takes a long time to develop effective study habits.
 For example, think about the act of reading a textbook for comprehension.
-It sounds simple, but there is a lot of skill that go into learning from a textbook!
+It sounds simple, but there is a lot of skills that go into learning from a textbook!
 First, the student needs to be able to simply read the text and understand the raw meanings of the words.
-Then they need to be able to use textual cues like section headers and topic sentences to understand the main point of what they are reading.
-They will need to be able to use context to figure the meanings of new vocabulary words.
+Then, they need to be able to use textual cues like section headers and topic sentences to understand the main point of what they are reading.
+They will need to be able to use context to figure out the meanings of new vocabulary words.
 The student will also need to know how to read undistracted and take notes for maximum retention.

 3. Focused on the Future